Obsidian-StudiosInc/entrance/README.md

 make install
 ```

-On some systems (not debian like), you need to overide the pam file.
+On most systems you likely need the pam file.
 ```
 cp data/entrance.other /etc/pam.d/entrance
 ```
-or copy one of gdm, lightdm, sddm, etc pam file to /etc/pam.d/entrance

 ## Configuration
 Most things can be configured in entrance.conf, /etc/entrance/entrance.conf